amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 ![Stage 2: Divide & Conquer - Split code into components](\images\roadmap-stage2.png)

-Software design is all about components and their relationships.
+**Software design is all about components and their relationships**.
 The better you divide your software into loosely-coupled and highly-cohesive parts, the more comprehensible, more responsive to change, and more agile your software design becomes.
 The act of partitioning your software in this manner is described by Fairbanks as authoring "a story at many levels", which results in a software design that will "tell a story to whoever looks at it, and it will be easy to understand":

 > *"To be comprehensible, your software should be structured so that it reveals a story at many levels.
 Each level of nesting tells a story about how those parts interact.
 A developer who was unfamiliar with the system could be dropped in at any level and still make sense of it, rather than being swamped."*
 >